 The majority of the Fund's revenue is generated through annual recurring assessments paid by self-insured employers and insurance carriers.
-Assessment revenue totaled \$6,006,723 in FY 2017 and \$8,866,210 in FY 2016.
-Appropriations and revenue were lower in FY 2017 than in FY 2016 due to the reduction of benefit payments over time since no new claimants are being admitted to the program.
+Assessment revenue totaled \$6,912,405 in FY 2018 and \$6,006,723 in FY 2017.
+Appropriations and revenue were higher in FY 2018 than in FY 2017 due to the fact that companies were assessed approximately one million dollars more in FY 2018 based on the needs of the fund.

-The Fund's costs are slowly declining over the long-term as claims close, but remained relatively stable compared to FY 2016; \$6,940,932 in FY 2017 compared to \$7,452,330 for FY 2016.
+The Fund's costs remained relatively stable compared to FY 2017; \$6,988,667 in FY 2018 compared to \$6,940,932 for FY 2017.
 Proceeds of the Fund are used for payments under: Section 8(f) for second injury claims; Section 10(h) for initial and subsequent annual adjustments in compensation for permanent total disability or related death from injuries which occurred prior to the effective date of the 1972 LHWCA amendments; and Section 18(b) for compensation to injured workers in cases of employer default.
 The decrease in budgetary obligations incurred reflects the reduction of benefit payments over time due to no new claimants being admitted to the program and natural attrition of the current population.